 Picture a twenty-four-year-old adorable, intelligent but anxious and insecure young man.
 Joe, as I will call him, often feels frightened.
 If he were to pause for a moment and check in with his physical state, at most moments in the day he would feel his heart beating in his chest and a subtle full-body vibration.
 Sometimes he has a pit in his stomach and his appetite for food disappears.

 These are all common physical symptoms of anxiety.
 Sensations like these are at best annoying and uncomfortable.
 At worst, anxiety is debilitating, paralyzing, and undermines confidence.
 Joe wonders why he feels anxious so often.
 Thoughts like, "What's wrong with me?" come into his mind and often preoccupy him, making him feel worse by adding shame on top of anxiety.
-This experience is going on secretly inside him.
-To the rest of the world he seems “fine.”
+This experience secretly simmers inside him.
+To the rest of the world, he seems “fine.”

 Let’s imagine Joe starts off his date by sharing what he truly feels in the moment.
 He says to the person across from him, "I am very nervous.
 Dating doesn't come so easily to me."

 Men don't typically feel free to be emotionally honest and authentically vulnerable for many good reasons.
 Our culture still dictates that men have to act "strong" or else they are not men.
-Many “bros” as well as women in our culture are unkind to men who own or admit to tender feelings like fear, anxiety, sadness and shame.
+Many “bros,” as well as women in our culture, are unkind to men who own or admit to tender feelings like fear, anxiety, sadness, depression, and shame.
 They judge these admissions as a sign of weakness.
 But, feelings are not for the weak, they are for the human!
 And it takes courage to be real.

 If we know that emotions are universal regardless of sex or gender;